Jaron0211/IntelRealSense/README.md

-# Usage:
+# Introducion
+This repo is the fork version of origin intelrealsense ros bridge, adding the ability to change the output frequency.

+### Usage
-change output freq. ro 15Hz:
+to change the output frequency to 15Hz:
-roslaunch realsense2_camera rs_camera.launch output_frequency:=15
+- #### roslaunch realsense2_camera rs_camera.launch output_frequency:=15
+It's also work for rs_t265.launch

 # ROS Wrapper for Intel&reg; RealSense&trade; Devices
 These are packages for using Intel RealSense cameras (D400 series SR300 camera and T265 Tracking Module) with ROS.